microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 { "keys": "win+6", "monitor": "onCurrent", "desktop": "toCurrent" },
 ```

+#### Summoning a specific window

+What if you want to press a keybinding to always summon a specific, named
+window?
+This window might not be the most recent terminal window, nor one that
+would be selected by the `monitor` and `desktop` selectors.
+You could name a
+window "Epona", and press `win+e` to always summon the "Epona" window.

+We'll add the following property to address this scenario

+* `"window": string|int`
+  - When omitted (_default_): Use monitor and desktop to find the appropriate
+    MRU window to summon.
+  - When provided: Always summon the window who's name or ID matches the given
+    `window` value.
+If no such window exists, then create a new window with that
+    name/id.

+When provided _with_ `monitor` and `desktop`, `window` behaves in the following
+ways:
+* `desktop`
+  - `"any"`: Go to the desktop the given window is already on.
+  - `"toCurrent"`: If the window is on another virtual desktop, then move it to
+    the currently active one.
+  - `"onCurrent"`: If the window is on another virtual desktop, then move it to
+    the currently active one.
+* `monitor`
+  - `"any"`: Leave the window on the monitor it is already on.
+  - `"toCurrent"`: If the window is on another monitor, then move it to the
+    currently active one.
+  - `"onCurrent"`: If the window is on another monitor, then move it to the
+    currently active one.
+  - `<int>`: If the window is on another monitor, then move it to the specified
+    monitor.

+> NOTE: You read that right, `onCurrent` and `toCurrent` both do the same thing
+> when `window` is provided.
+They both already know which window to select, the
+> context of moving to the "current" monitor is all that those parameters add.

 #### Other properties

 Some users would like the terminal to just appear when the global hotkey is